Atlas of pathology

 Where: musculoskeletal system

-Caused by: Biotin deficiency
+Possible causes: Biotin deficiency

 Foot rot involves both superficial and deep infection of the soft tissues between the claws often caused by fusiform bacteria.
 The claw becomes enlarged and inflamed.
 Invariably, unless foot rot has developed, only one claw is involved.
 All begin with some form of defect or penetration of the wall of the claw which provides a point of entry for secondary bacterial invasion such as Fusobacterium necrophorum, Arcanobacterium pyogenes and spirochaetes.